jiacai2050/future-bug/README.md

 ## How to reproduce

 ```
-cargo run --release
+cargo build --release
+gdb ./target/release/demo
 ```

-When running in release mode, following errors will be thrown:
+Then following errors will be thrown:

 ```
 Got msg